 Professor Bob Harris

-Harry Pitt Fellow & Tutor in Modern History & Senior Treasurer of Amalgamated Clubs
+Harry Pitt Fellow & Tutor in Modern History and Senior Treasurer of Amalgamated Clubs

 Professor of British History